 Making Your Own Tier List – How to Create

-Nowadays, the Ranking from S+ to any letter you want is used, with S+ being the God Tier or Top Tier.
+Nowadays, the ranking from S+ to any letter you wish is used, with S+ being the God Tier or Top Tier.
 These lists can be created both vertically and horizontally.
 Generally, the lines follow the direction of a traditional table.

-Below is an example of a Traditional Tier List:
+Below we have an example of a Traditional Tier List:

-I usually use the first website on the list above.
+I usually use the first site on the list above.
 There you already have all the images of the specific type of list you want to create, and you can also rename the Rankings to whatever words you want.
-Others prefer to create it in paint or a text editor, while some use mobile apps.
+Others prefer to create in the paint or text editor, while some use mobile applications.

-You can make a silly list or a serious list.
-To make a serious list that will be used as an influence for others, it is best to know all the characters and not be partial to any of them.
-Sometimes you like or are used to a certain character, but you will see a popular Tier List on the internet and find him at the bottom of the ranking.
+You can make a funny list or a serious list.
+To make a serious list that will be used as an influence for others, it is best to know all the characters and not be biased against any of them.
+Sometimes you like or are used to a particular character, but you will see a popular Tier List on the internet and find them at the bottom of the ranking.

-Below I want to share all the Tier Lists I make to share on my website:
+Below I want to share all the Tier Lists that I created to share on my website:

 Anime Tier List

-What do people usually do Tier List?
-With that in mind, let's leave below a list of Games, Anime and other things that people most often look for or make Tier Lists:
+What do people usually make Tier Lists about?
+With that in mind, here is a list of Games, Animes, and other things that people most often search for or make Tier Lists about:

 - Genshin Impact